MShawon/YouTube-Viewer/README.md

    For YouTube Music use version 1.6.2 or earlier until the bug is fixed in the latest releases.

 # Fast VPS with Unlimited Traffic
   *[PetroSky](https://petrosky.io/mshawon) is one of the various CloudHosting services with the fastest and most convenient cloud technology.
 Their servers are powered by the latest **AMD RYZEN/EPYC CPUs** with High-Performance **NVMe SSD Hard Drives** that will let your application run faster than ever.
 You can get 2 vCPU with 4 GB ECC RAM for as low as 11.99€/month which will work very well for YouTube-Viewer script for 2 threads.
-Visit [PetroSky](https://petrosky.io/mshawon) to get the fastest VPS with unlimited traffic at the lowest price.*
+Visit [PetroSky](https://petrosky.io/mshawon) to get the fastest VPS with unlimited traffic at the lowest price.
+Use this code `mshawon25` to get **25% discount**  on your purchase*

 # Windows
 * ## Binary Release